PSR J0537−6910

-PSR J0537-6910 is a pulsar that is 4,000 years old (not including the light travel time to Earth).
+PSR J0537−6910 is a pulsar that is 4,930 years old (not including the light travel time to Earth).
 It is located about 170,000 light-years away, in the southern constellation of Dorado, and is located in the Large Magellanic Cloud.
-It rotates at 62 hertz.
+It rotates at 62.026 hertz (16.122 milliseconds) and is characteristic age of 4,930 years old.

-Astronomer John Middleditch and his team at LANL have become the first people to predict starquakes; and observe magnetic pole drift on a pulsar; using this pulsar with observational data from Rossi X-ray Timing Explorer.
+A team at LANL advanced that it is possible to predict starquakes in PSR J0537−6910, meaning that it may be possible to devise a way to forecast glitches at least in some exceptional pulsars.
+The same team observed magnetic pole drift on this pulsar with observational data from Rossi X-ray Timing Explorer.